-Bird Protection Glass in Commercial Buildings
+Bird Protection Glass in Commercial Building Design

-Most people may believe it is an unusual event for a bird to die from glass collision.
-However, most birds that hit windows are often in fatal or critical conditions which eventually leads to death even after temporarily flying away.
+Most people may believe it is an unusual event for a bird to die from a glass collision.
+However, most birds that hit windows are often in fatal or critical conditions which eventually ends up being fatal even after temporarily flying away.

-The glass is available up to a maximum pane of 2800 x 6000mm and suitable for almost any glass structure.
+The glass is available up to a maximum pane of 2800 x 6000mm and is suitable for almost any glass structure.
 The appearance of the glass offers a clean design, unobstructed views and provides high levels of performance.
 Bird Protection Glass is available in, visible markings across the glass pane if required.

-“Killing two birds with one stone” in Hellebrunn Zoo
+“Saving two birds with one stone” in Hellebrunn Zoo

 The zoo decided to favour Bird Protection Glass and was pleased to discover no birds had collided or hit the glazing since installation.
 The large glass elevations provided an unrestricted view of the animals and exhibit, this was a great success for the owner.

 Large glazing architectures are increasing in numbers every year, it is crucial we are made aware of this before constructing or installing a “death trap” for these innocent birds.
-By installing Bird Glass protection, you can positively impact the number of bird fatalities in the UK.
+By installing Bird Glass protection, you can positively impact the number of bird fatalities in the UK

-Alternatively, you can give us a call on 01494 722 880 or email firstname.lastname@example.org where our team would be happy to assist.
+If you would like to find out how you can incorporate bird friendly glass into your next project, give us a call on 01494 722 880 or email firstname.lastname@example.org where our team will be happy to assist.

 Latest posts by Dan Borthwick (see all)